openshift/ansible-service-broker/docs/specs/add-kubernetes-support.md

 testing on OpenShift.

 ## Phased Plan
-Moving to a cluster agnostic architecure will require a large about of effort.
+Moving to a runtime agnostic architecure will require a large about of effort.
 We'll use a phased approach to accomplish the move so things don't get too chaotic all at once.